HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 # *Privacy, Linguistic & Informational Preserving Synthesis of Clinical Data Through Generative Agents*

-Here we provide detailed insight into the followed  ---data science + computaional thinking--- and applied numerical algorithms, complementing the paper *"Privacy, Linguistic & Information Preserving Synthesis of Clinical Data Through Generative Agents"* **(Frontiers in AI)**.
+Here we provide detailed insight into the followed and applied numerical algorithms, complementing the paper *"Privacy, Linguistic & Information Preserving Synthesis of Clinical Documentation Through Generative Agents"* **(Frontiers in AI)**.
 You can find the accompanying Jupyter Notebooks in the [`CODE` directory of this repository](https://github.com/HR-DataLab-Healthcare/RESEARCH_SUPPORT/tree/main/PROJECTS/Generative_Agent_based_Data-Synthesis/CODE).

 The data pipeline at the core of our publication is grounded in *computational thinking*, systematically dissecting the complex challenge of clinical data synthesis into a sequence of stagesworkflows.
 We start with the ingestion of real-world PDF clinical notes, followed by rigorous data pseudonymization to safeguard patient privacy.
 We then proceed to the generation of realistic synthetic clinical notes, leveraging advanced large language model (LLM) techniques.
 We conclude with a thorough evaluation of the generated data, assessing both quality and fidelity against multiple benchmarks.